pachterlab/colosseum/README.md

 Fusion360 interactive view of colosseum fraction collector CAD.
 STL, STEP, IGES, Fusion 360 archive files, and bill of materials are available in the HARDWARE/ folder.
-Bill of materials with prices and vendor links on a Google Spreadsheet.
+Bill of materials with prices and vendor links on a [Google Spreadsheet[(https://docs.google.com/spreadsheets/d/1Z83jh0TSUGW6AqqXLzAsNthaGQMtfY0oZQ2VZEOLgi0/edit?usp=sharing).
 Build Videos (Coming soon)

 ### Setting up the Arduino